SIPp/sipp/docs/sipp.rst

 ====  ===========
 0     All calls were successful
 1     At least one call failed
-97    exit on internal command.
+97    Exit on internal command.
 Calls may have been processed.
 Also
       exit on global timeout (see -timeout_global option) 99    Normal exit without calls processed
+-1    Fatal error
-1     Fatal error
+-2    Fatal error binding a socket
 ====  ===========

 Depending on the system that SIPp is running on, you can echo this